rfshelley/Documentation/ref-docs/smartapp-ref.rst

 getChildDevices()
 -----------------

 Returns a list of all child devices.
-An example use would be in service manager SmartApps.
+An example use would be in Service Manager SmartApps.

 **Signature:**
     ``List getChildDevices(Boolean includeVirtualDevices)``